nationalparkservice/QC-tips-and-tricks/1_glimpse_and_view/1_glimpse_view_problem.md

 # 1_3_stray_commas

 When you load csv files, you are using commas to parse the columns of your data.
 Any other commas, for example, those embedded in a comments column, will break the parsing process.
-Extra columns will create extra columns.
+Extra commas will create extra columns.
 This can typically be tracked using the problems() function.
 In the following example, I have introduced three stray commas into the dataset.
 Lets see if we can find them.

     flights2 <- read_csv("./flights_day1_stray_commas.csv")